willp240/rat-container/README.md

   jamierajewski/snoing-2.0

   As you can see, the difference is a few extra options.
-This command is getting a bit out of control to launch into, so feel free to set an alias in your .bashrc.
+This command is getting a bit out of control to each time, so feel free to [set an alias in your .bashrc](https://askubuntu.com/a/17538).

   For **Windows 10**:

+  Do **NOT** use the Windows Subsystem for Linux to run Docker.
+Docker already exists for Windows, and running it within the subsystem adds an extra layer between the program and your display.

   1. Download and install [Xming](https://sourceforge.net/projects/xming/)
   2. When Windows prompts you to allow it in the firewall, do so.